Military For Sale By Owner: Is It REALLY Worth It?

 ⛔ It's hard

-Selling FSBO requires a lot of time and effort; you’re essentially taking on the full-time job of a real estate agent.
-This is especially tough when you’re already balancing your full-time work and prepping for a move.
+Selling FSBO requires a lot of time and effort; you're essentially taking on the full-time job of a real estate agent.
+This is especially tough when balancing your full-time work and prepping for a move.

-Military FSBO sellers in particular need to devote time and resources to prepping for a sale, since military buyers won’t have time to take on a fixer upper, and those using a Veterans Affairs (VA) loan aren’t permitted to purchase a home requiring significant repairs.
+Military FSBO sellers, in particular, need to devote time and resources to prepping for a sale since military buyers won't have time to take on a fixer-upper, and those using a Veterans Affairs (VA) loan aren't permitted to purchase a home requiring significant repairs.

-On top of everything else, you’ll have to market your listing, host showings, evaluate offers, and file endless legal FSBO paperwork (it’s a lot!).
+In addition to everything else, you'll have to market your listing, host showings, evaluate offers, and file endless legal FSBO paperwork (it's a lot!).

 FSBO can be stressful.
 For most home sellers, it's worth it to pay an expert real estate agent to handle this work on their behalf.